Could Journaling be the Answer to Everything?

 There are lots of journaling techniques, from blank sheets of paper to highly structured, each has its benefits.

-That would never happen because I would flame-out well before finishing.
+That would actually never happen because I would flame-out well before finishing.

 Besides, I didn’t want to curate – I wanted to CREATE.

 It’s not that I’m averse to research.
-On many topics, I’ve found myself totally immersed.
+On many topics, I’ve found myself totally immersed down a rabbit hole.
 Admittedly, these are usually off-topic.
 Then, at the end of a week, I’ll wonder why there was no progress toward my primary objectives.
-A deep rabbit hole, that’s why.

 Bottom line, my approach was developed in response to my own situation.
 It’s intended to avoid those days when I look at my list and go into zombie mode.
 Better yet, it’s intended to ensure I start the day with energy, hope, and enthusiasm.